 Daisan is for offering encouragement above all and is not, in any way, some kind of "test," as people sometimes mistakenly believe.
 This is how we see it at Still Mind.
 Our teachers know well the questions, difficulties and possible confusions that Zen practice can raise in practitioners, especially those new to Zen, and are there to offer support and encouragement.
 The daisan meeting is also for offering help with posture and checking up on details of practice, for sharing any insights a practitioner may have realized and, of course, for asking questions should there be any.
 Eventually it is also for challenge and for developing the insights available through koan work, though koan work is not necessarily suited to everyone.
 In addition to koan work, all our teachers offer guidance in following the breath - zazen - which is where practice begins.

 All newcomers to our zendo, including beginners, are encouraged to come to daisan in order to meet our teachers through their teaching capacities.
-Roshi Janet is not seeing new people at this time, but Sensei Gregory is available, as is Sensei Marisa Cespedes and Dharma holder Jean Gallagher.
+Roshi Janet is not seeing new people at this time, but Sensei Marisa, Sensei Jean, and Dharma holder Matthias are available.
 A Dharma holder is an apprentice teacher who is in the closing stages of becoming a Zen Sensei.

 The meeting is short, so it is important to be focused on what you wish to talk about.
 Check with any of the regular members about the procedure for going to daisan.